-What Impact Will the Falcon 9 Explosion Have on the Space Community?First Published: September 4, 2016 Last updated: July 28th, 2018 Estimated Reading Time: 5 minutes
+What Impact Will the Falcon 9 Explosion Have on the Space Community?First Published: September 4, 2016 Last updated: February 7th, 2019 Estimated Reading Time: 5 minutes Posted in: Space

 In the last few days, the horrific incident at the Falcon 9 missile launch has been headline news.
 The Israeli-based satellite system, supposedly backed by Mark Zuckerberg of Facebook, was taken out.
 We still don’t know if something caused this to occur or if it was a man-made error, but hopefully we can find out in the near future.